Creative Agency

 Working with our development partners in Argentina, we:

-• Compressed the homepage to just 6MB
+• Compressed the homepage to just 6MB.

-• Developed custom cloning and baking techniques to avoid re-rendering assets
+• Developed custom cloning and baking techniques to avoid re-rendering assets.

-• Optimized the experience to scale across devices, from high-end GPUs to mobile phones
+• Optimized the experience to scale across devices, from high-end GPUs to mobile phones.

 It became a masterclass in balancing visual ambition with technical pragmatism.